Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Scaling limits of conditioned Galton--Watson trees

-On the same probability space $(\Omega,\FF,\PP)$ as in the previous statement, we will also assume that $(S_r,r\geq 0)$ is a random walk with i.i.d.\ steps, each having distribution $\xi(i+1),i\geq -1$.
-Then the well-known Otter-Dwass formula (or \textit{cyclic lemma}) \cite[Chapter 6]{PitmanStFl} allows to rewrite where $\hat{\xi}(p)=p\xi(p)$ is the size-biased distribution associated with $\xi$.
+On the same probability space $(\Omega,\FF,\PP)$ as in the previous statement, we will also assume that $(S_r,r\geq0)$ is a random walk with i.i.d. steps, each having distribution $\xi(i+1),i\geq-1$.
+Then the well-known Otter--Dwass formula (or \textit{cyclic lemma}) (\cite{PitmanStFl}, Chapter 6), stating that $\PP(\tau_r=m)=(r/m)\PP(S_m=-r)$ for every $r,m\geq1$, allows us to rewrite